elischwat/altair_demo/README.md

 A demo for using altair with both wide and tidy form datasets.
-Datasets are provided here.
+The demo is the notebook

+altair-exploratory-notebook.ipynb

+Datasets used in the demo are included in this repo.

 Altair documentation:
 https://altair-viz.github.io